 All devices had a higher latency starting on Sunday, even showing packet loss, which was not normal for some of the devices.

-How I fixed my offline devices
+How I fixed my offline devices using RTD to analyze the WiFi Network

 The next day I changed my Wifi channel and noticed a significant improvement.